Homicide: Life on the Street backdrop

 Best Episodes Summary

 "Extreme Unction" is the best rated episode of "Homicide: Life on the Street".
 It scored 10/10 based on 1 votes.
-Directed by Keith Gordon and written by N/A, it aired on 10/28/1994.
+Directed by Keith Gordon and written by Unknown, it aired on 10/28/1994.
 This episode scored 0.0 points higher than the second highest rated, "Crosetti".